colin20g/elementary_combinatory_logic_in_coq/README.md

 -Church integers and basic arithmetic operations on them

 -The Rice theorem (for his formalism): there are no non constant maps taking their values in the booleans in combinatory logic.

+-The standardization theorem and the fact that the strategy consisting in succesively contracting the leftmost redex in a term eventually produces the unique normal form of the term, if the term has a normal form (in the program, "normal form" is called "irredcucible").